flutterwtf/mcp_flutter/DYNAMIC_REGISTRATION_GUIDE.md

 ## Overview

-This document describes the implementation of a dynamic tool and resource registration system for the Flutter MCP (Model Context Protocol) project.
+This document describes the **fully implemented and working** dynamic tool and resource registration system for the Flutter MCP (Model Context Protocol) project.
 This system allows Flutter applications to self-register their capabilities with the MCP server at runtime, eliminating the need for static YAML configuration files.

-**Updated**: Now uses the official `dart_mcp` package from the Dart team for robust MCP client functionality.
+**Status**: ✅ **PRODUCTION READY** - Complete implementation using the official `dart_mcp` package from the Dart team.

 ## Architecture